 These include a mix of Vitamins A and C, antioxidants and tyrosinase inhibitors which limit melanin synthesis.

-Lately Vitamin B is also getting good press, for stopping the transfer of melanin to neighbouring skin cells and lessening the appearance of pigment.
+Lately Vitamin B is also getting good press, for stopping the transfer of melanin to neighboring skin cells and lessening the appearance of pigment.

 The epidermal type responds better to treatment than others, because the pigment is closer to the skins surface.